simplex-chat/simplexmq/protocol/agent-protocol.md

 The procedure of establishing a duplex connection is explained on the example of Alice and Bob creating a bi-directional connection comprised of two unidirectional (simplex) queues, using SMP agents (A and B) to facilitate it, and two different SMP servers (which could be the same server).
 It is shown on the diagram above and has these steps:

 1. Alice requests the new connection from the SMP agent A using `NEW` command.
-2. Agent A creates an SMP queue on the server (using [SMP protocol](./simplex-messaging.md)) and responds to Alice with the invitation that contains queue information and the encryption key Bob's agent B should use.
+2. Agent A creates an SMP connection on the server (using [SMP protocol](./simplex-messaging.md)) and responds to Alice with the invitation that contains queue information and the encryption key Bob's agent B should use.
 The invitation format is described in [Connection invitation](#connection-invitation).
 3. Alice sends the invitation to Bob via any secure channel they have (out-of-band message).
 4. Bob sends `JOIN` command with the invitation as a parameter to agent B to accept the connection.
-5. Establishing Alice's SMP queue (with SMP protocol commands):
+5. Establishing Alice's SMP connection (with SMP protocol commands):
-  - Agent B sends unauthenticated message to SMP queue with ephemeral key that will be used to authenticate commands to the queue, as described in SMP protocol.
+  - Agent B sends an "SMP confirmation" to the SMP queue specified in the invitation - SMP confirmation is an unauthenticated message with an ephemeral key that will be used to authenticate Bob's commands to the queue, as described in SMP protocol, and Bob's info.
-  - Agent A receives the KEY and Bob's info.
+  - Agent A receives the SMP confirmation containing Bob's key and info.
   - Agent A notifies Alice sending REQ notification with Bob's info.
   - Alice accepts connection request with ACPT command.
   - Agent A secures the queue.